|

 |---|---|

-You can continue to create further roles (or add already existing ones, see below) as multiple roles can be assigned to one lane.
+You can continue to create further roles (or add already existing ones) in the role editor now as multiple roles can be assigned to one lane.
 When you have finished, save your changes to apply them to the lane:

 The number of roles assigned to a lane is displayed in the attributes panel:

 The new role has also been added to the user management.
-You have to open the user management, to assign the new role to users:
+You have to open the user management, to assign the new role to users (refer to Assigning Roles for details):

 Refer to Managing Roles in the Administration Guide for further information about role management.